-Previous Awardees – If a student has received a work-study award in previous years, their work-study contract will be mailed to them approximately 2-3 weeks before the school year begins.
+Previous Awardees – If a student has been awarded work-study, and they have worked for Fort Lewis College previously, their work-study contract will be mailed to them approximately 2-3 weeks before the school year begins.
 Completing a new federal I-9 is not required.

 ALL work-study contracts must be completed and returned to the Office of Financial aid by 4:00pm on Census day.
 Work-study awards will be canceled on those not returned by the deadline.